Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 Finished the faculty of applied mathematics(Master degree).
 Participated in programming competitions during education.
 Has worked as a programmer for around 6 years.

 Was a freelancer the first year, creating an application for IOS(Swift), creating modules for the desktop application on C++.
 After that, spent 2 years in a company which created software for TV devices(C++/ Haxe).
 After which, for 3 years, worked on different blockchain projects(C++/Go/Rust/Solidity/Js).

 **Alex Seleznov**
 Front-End Developer

-// TODO
+Has 5 years of experience in front-end development.
+Primarily working with React-based applications with Flux state management systems, written in TypeScript.
+Produced many modular solutions & dealt with NPM packaging.
+Latest experience is with projects on Polkadot blockchain.

 **Varex Silver**
 Blockchain Developer

 Student of Computer Science at the Kyiv National University of Taras Shevchenko.
 Participated in programming competitions of different stages in school since 2017 (C++).
 Was a Backend developer(Go), Solidity developer(Solidity, Hardhat, Typescript), and now Blockchain developer(Rust, Typescript).

 ### Team Code Repos